hindu-comm/weblogs/manasataramgini/2011/07/2011-07-12_the-illiterate-hindu-and-other-digressions.md

 santikaM; 5) khalikaM; 6) ghaTikaM; 7) salAkahatthaM; 8) akkhaM; 9)
 pa\~NgachIraM; 10) va\~NkakaM; 11) mokkhachikaM; 12) chi\~NgulakaM; 13)
 pattALLihakaM; 14) rathakaM; 15) dhanukaM; 16) akkharikaM 17) manesikaM
-18) yathAvajjam | iti vA iti eva rUpA jUtappa-mAdaTThAnAnuyogA paTivirato samaNo gotamo.iti |
+18) yathAvajjaM \| iti vA iti eva rUpA jUtappa-mAdaTThAnAnuyogA paTivirato samaNo gotamo.iti \|

 Let us look at these games to the extent we can understand them: First, we can recognize a famous Arya triad of games in this list: rathakaM=